susannebink/myCardsApp/REPORT.md

 ## Process
 The difficulties from this app where the barcode scanner and the google maps map.
 I had to to a lot of research on the internet before
 I got something that I could use and that worked.
+I didn't implement the automatic opening of a card when in the store due to time and because of probable difficulties with shopping malls.
+Instead of this I implemented a favorites lists, so that the frequent used cards are easy to find.
+If I would have been given more time, I would have liked to look into the automatic opening of cards.

 ### Barcode scanner
 The difficulties with the barcode scanner were to open the camera, scan the barcode and reproduce the barcode as an image.
 At first I